The Great PS'R

 This event brings together power boaters and sailors to teach each other new boat-handling skills.
 During the power-boat phase of the event, the sailor is at the helm; and vice versa for the sailing phase.
 It's been run since 1987 and was invented by Ken Dziubek and his late brother Ray.

 Initially the Great PS'R was a fishing contest.
 But that evolved over time because the sailors had a hard time rising before dawn.
 Today the event is a poker run.
 Each team must retrieve three ballooons.
 Inside is a piece of paper with a number on it.
 The highest point total wins.
 Nobody has to be an expert captain.
 Or the world's greatest sailor.

-The event has taken place for over twenty years with as many as ten teams, twenty boats.
-The average is about six teams, for a total of twelve boats.
-The trophy that is in the trophy case was constructed by our very own Jack Wooten, a powerboater and SSYC club member.
+Over time we've had as many as 10 teams, 20 boats.
+The average is about six teams, 12 boats.
+The trophy, which you'll see in our trophy case, was crafted by our very own Jack Wooten, power boater and SSYC member.